AtheMathmo/rusty-machine/README.md

 #### Linalg

-The linear algebra module contains the Matrix and Vector data structures and related methods - such as LUP decomposition.
+The linear algebra module contains the Matrix and Vector data structures and related methods - such as matrix decomposition.
 Usage looks like this:

 ```
 extern crate rusty_machine as rm;